abhirathod95/travel-blog/src/blog/travel/2019-12-23/Siem_Reap.md

 ![Tuk tuk](../../../images/Cambodia/Angkor_Wat_2.jpg)

-The other way to see Angkor Wat is to have a driver with a **4WD car** that can also be arranged through the hotel, which was quoted at $80/day with additional $15 to see Banteay Srei.
+The other way to see Angkor Wat is to have a driver with a **car** that can also be arranged through the hotel, which was quoted at $80/day with additional $15 to see Banteay Srei.
 Booking on your own or through the hotel generally did not seem to make a huge difference in cost.

 Most drivers will ask for cash.
 Interestingly, Cambodians **prefer Riel or even USD** for payment.
 However, if you choose to pay in USD, they only accept bills without any tears, ink marks, or too many creases.
 This was true at most places that required cash.
 Within the city, you can use the app **Grab**, which is similar to Uber, if you prefer to pay with card.